-And now the police are investigating what happened to cause the road rage.
+The police are investigating what happened to cause the road rage.
 But the fact of the matter is, it doesn’t matter what caused it.
-The fact of the matter is, they could have avoided the tragic consequences.
+The tragic consequences were avoidable!
 One of them had to simply back off and let the other one go.
 It doesn’t matter which one.
 As long as the two cars separated and each went their own way.

 Then no one would been shot.
 No one would have been injured.
 People’s lives wouldn’t have been altered significantly.

-Of course, to be fair, all facts are not yet known.
+Of course, to be fair, we don’t know all the facts yet.
 But I still believe it’s safe to say that insisting on being a part of road rage, insisting on retaliation, continuing to escalate the rage, is not the best way to handle road rage.

 Stay Safe …